-- 5.1 This new electricity substations are required to provide power to the new opening bridge. - 5.2 The Council will sell the land shown outlined in red extending to 25 square metres or thereby at each location, together with servitude rights over the areas shaded blue, on the attached plans, for a price of £1 each.
-The Servitude rights granted will be subject to the normal commercial terms of making good etc. - 5.3 The land sale will be subject to the following ground burdens: - The Property will be used as an outdoor electricity substation with underground cables connecting thereto as described in the missives; - 5.4 The Council will include the following restrictions on the land adjacent to the Property, in order to protect the SPD equipment: - No buildings or permanent fixtures shall be erected within a lateral distance of 2m on either side of the proposed underground cables, with the exception of street furniture required for the safe operation of the cycleway/footway and/or the road, including, but not limited to, lighting columns, fences and guard rails: - No trees or deep-rooted shrubs shall be permitted to be grown within a lateral distance of 2m on either side of the proposed underground cables. - 5.5 In the event that the new outdoor electricity substations are required to be constructed in advance of the completion of the new access roads leading to the sites, the Council shall grant sufficient temporary rights of access for vehicles etc for the construction of the substations together with the installation of the associated underground cables from the public road to the Property.
+5.1 The new electricity substation is required to provide power to smaller parts of infrastructure on both sides of the bridge.

+- 5.2 The Council will sell the land shown outlined in red extending to 25 square metres or thereby at the location, together with servitude rights over the areas shaded blue, on the attached plan, for a price of £1 each.
+The Servitude rights granted will be subject to the normal commercial terms of making good etc. - 5.3 The land sale will be subject to the following ground burdens: - The Property will be used as an outdoor electricity substation with underground cables connecting thereto as described in the missives; - 5.4 The Council will include the following restrictions on the land adjacent to the Property, in order to protect the SPD equipment: - No buildings or permanent fixtures shall be erected within a lateral distance of 2m on either side of the proposed underground cables, with the exception of street furniture required for the safe operation of the cycleway/footway and/or the road, including, but not limited to, lighting columns, fences and guard rails: - No trees or deep-rooted shrubs shall be permitted to be grown within a lateral distance of 2m on either side of the proposed underground cables. - 5.5 In the event that the new outdoor electricity substation is required to be constructed in advance of the completion of the new access roads leading to the site, the Council shall grant sufficient temporary rights of access for vehicles etc for the construction of the substation together with the installation of the associated underground cables from the public road to the Property.